 House Bill No. introduced by B. Carter revises election laws concerning ballot tabulation by removing the continuous tabulation requirement.
-The bill amends Section 13-15-101 of the Montana Code Annotated (MCA) to clarify that counties performing tabulation using vote-counting machines must continue until all available ballots are tabulated or until 5 p.m. on the day prior to the election.
-It specifies that initial results must be provided to the public after all voters have completed voting on election day, but no earlier than 8 p.m., and updates must occur at least every three hours until completion.
-Additionally, the bill mandates that results must be declared immediately after tabulation is completed, with a requirement to first report to the secretary of state's election night reporting system for statewide races or ballot issues.
+The bill amends Section 13-15-101 of the Montana Code Annotated (MCA) to clarify that counties performing tabulation using vote-counting machines must continue until all available ballots are tabulated or until 5 p.m. on the day prior to the election, whichever comes first.
+It also specifies that initial results must be provided to the public after all voters have completed voting on election day, but no earlier than 8 p.m.
+Additionally, the bill mandates that results must be reported to the secretary of state's election night reporting system if the election includes a statewide race or ballot issue.

 Statutes affected: